kdelwat/NgujariRevised/Grammar.md

 ```

 A verb phrase can take more than just bare nouns.
 A _noun phrase_ is a constituent which acts like a noun.
-It can contain the noun alone, but can also be modified by a relative clause.
+It can contain the noun alone, but can also be modified by a relative clause, as in the postnominal relative clause in example XXX.

-The relative clause always appears at the end of the noun phrase.

 ```gloss